franalba-dev/SMXCloud/README.md

 - [ ] Comments for the documents.
 - [ ] Logs of the actions made by users on the settings page.
 - [ ] Backup system for the documents.
+- [ ] Paper rusbish for the documents.

 ### SMXCloud 2.0
 - [ ] Optimize the code and make it clean.